stevenlafl/hl-map-zipper/README.md

 Now inside of the output directory you'll have zip files and a missing.txt file with a full list of all assets that are missing.
 Each zip file will also contain its own missing.txt for any missing assets per map.

+These zip files are separated into folders like so: complete/ incomplete/